npc203/npc-cogs/docs/source/customhelp.rst

 Additional Notes
 -----------------

--  Don't be a moron trying to mix minimal theme (non-embed) with the other embed-based themes
+-  Don't be a moron trying to mix minimal theme (non-embed) with the other embed-based themes.

+-  Use `[p]helpset pagecharlimit` to increase or decrease your page size, so as to add/subract more categories per page.

+-  For my sanity, kindly disable menus if you are using the minimal theme.

 -  A **Good Practice** is to have the category names all **lowercased** and the category description as **Camelcase**.